How to Write a Medical Leave Certificate?

 5. Write Your Name and Affix Your Signature

-To make the document official, write your complete name on the bottommost section.
+To make the printed certificate official, write your complete name on the bottommost section.
 Aside from your name, also include a suffix to signify your profession and your license number.
 And of course, don’t forget to sign over your printed name.

 What is the definition of medical leave?